espruino/EspruinoDocs/tutorials/ESP8266_Flashing.md

 4.7Kohm to 10Kohm for pull-ups, and about 1Kohm-3.3Kohm for pull-downs.

 Connect your FTDI's TX to the esp's RX and FTDI RX to esp's TX.
-If your FTDI adapter cannot be set to 3.3v then you need to deal with the fact that the esp8266 is not 5v tolerant.
+If your FTDI adapter cannot be set to 3.3v then you need to deal with the fact that __the esp8266 is not 5v tolerant__.
 That means you need to do something about the FTDI TX -> esp RX connection.
 A quick hack is to add a 2.2Kohm to 4.7Kohm resistor in series.
 A simple nicer solution is to add a diode such that the FTDI can only pull the esp's RX pin low and use a pull-up for the 1's (see the Adafruit Huzzah schematics).